 702 KAR 5:150

-Individuals with Disabilities Education Improvement Act (IDEA)
+20 U.S.C. § 1400 et seq.
+Individuals with Disabilities Education Act (IDEA)

 Section 504 of Rehabilitation Act of 1973

 Americans with Disabilities Act

 LEGAL: REPEAL OF 702 KAR 6:045 ALLEVIATES SOME OF THE ADMINISTRATIVE BURDEN ON SCHOOL DISTRICTS WHILE PRESERVING THE SAFETY OF SCHOOL NUTRITION PROGRAMS AS, UNDER CURRENT LAW, THE FOOD SERVICE STAFF FOR SCHOOL DISTRICTS PARTICIPATING IN FEDERAL CHILD NUTRITION PROGRAMS ARE SUBJECT TO LOCAL, STATE, AND FEDERAL TRAINING REQUIREMENTS.